Love Guru (2025 film)

 Love Guru is a 2025 Pakistani romantic comedy film directed by Nadeem Baig and written by Vasay Chaudhry.
 Starring Humayun Saeed and Mahira Khan, the story follows a "love guru", a flirtatious man who is hired by a father to woo his daughter and prevent her marriage.

-Development of the film began back in 2019, while filming took place in 2024 in Karachi and London.
 The film was released on 6 June 2025 (Eid al-Adha) under the banners of ARY Films, Salman Iqbal Films, and Six Sigma Plus.

 Premise

-In an interview with UK newspaper Eastern Eye, Humayun Saeed told the he plays a "love guru who helps people find love and get married – until he is tasked with breaking up the forthcoming wedding of the character" played by Mahira Khan.
+In an interview with UK newspaper Eastern Eye, Humayun Saeed told the outlet he plays a "love guru who helps people find love and get married – until he is tasked with breaking up the forthcoming wedding of the character" played by Mahira Khan.